 - See the Olympic Region Weekly Construction and Traffic Update report for current impacts to traffic.

 - This widening project will extend the center turn lane and provide paved shoulders and sidewalks on both sides of SR 3.
-Based on funding availability and estimated costs, the improvements are intended to be conducted in two stages.
+The improvements are intended to be built in two seperate stages.

-- Stage 1 of the project would begin at milepost 25.36 (just south of Belfair Elementary School and Theler Center) to milepost 27.08 (Ridge Point Blvd.)
-Current project funding is adequate to construct this stage based on current estimates.
+- Stage 1 of the project will begin at milepost 25.36 (just south of Belfair Elementary School and Theler Center) to milepost 27.08 (Ridge Point Blvd.)
+Stage One was awarded to Ceccanti, Inc and will begin Construction later this summer.